 Fitness and Physical Activity Initiatives

 To provide accessible exercise to the Western Sydney community and address low levels of physical activity and high rates of obesity, we partnered with Live Life Get Active (LLGA) to run 11 free fitness camps in our region.
 Sessions are available for yoga, boxing or cross-training, and generally run for 45 minutes in the following locations:

 - Mount Druitt

 - South Granville

-However, due to government restrictions and guidelines LLGA is providing free weekly scheduled classes that are live streamed for you and your family, to ensure you keep active and healthy during this time.
+LLGA is now also providing free weekly scheduled classes that are live-streamed for you and your family, to ensure you keep active and healthy at the comfort of your own home.
 To be a part of the exercise classes make sure you register to become a member and book a zoom class online.
-Visit their website for more information on their daily live stream classes.
+Visit their website for more information.

 We’ve partnered with the Heart Foundation to introduce patient-lead GP walking groups aimed at improving overall patient health.
 These walking groups are an inexpensive and effective method of encouraging people to increase their physical activity which can help prevent and manage diabetes, reduce the risk of heart disease and manage their weight.